bdaiinstitute/spot_ros2/README.md

     colcon build --symlink-install

 ## Launch
-The spot login data hostname, username and password must be specified in the `config/spot_login.yaml` in the spot_driver package.
+The spot login data hostname, username and password must be specified in the `config/spot_login.yaml` of the spot_driver package.

 ### Model
     ros2 launch spot_description description.launch.py